 Where a legally established, improved road right of way or structure divides a stream buffer, the Planning-Official may approve a modification of the required buffer in that portion of the buffer isolated from thestream by the road or structure, provided the isolated portion of the buffer:- b.
 Buffer Setback Structures shall be set back at least 10 feet from the designated or modified streambuffer.
-The City may allow within this setback minor improvements that would have no potential adverse effect during their construction, installation, use, or maintenance to fish, wildlife, or their habitat or to any vegetationin the buffer or adjacent stream.
+The City may allow within this setback minor improvements that would have no potential adverse effect during their construction, installation, use, or maintenance to fish, wildlife, or their habitat or to any vegetationin the buffer or adjacent stream. c.

-1) Does not provide additional protection of the stream from the proposed development; and e.
 Storm Water Discharge Necessary discharge of storm water through stream buffers and buffer setbacksmay be allowed on the surface, but a piped system discharge is prohibited unless approved pursuant to thissection.
-Storm water outfalls (piped systems) may be located within the buffer setback specified in subsection (4)(b) of this section and within the buffers specified in subsection (4)(a) of this section only when the Citydetermines, based on a report prepared by a qualified professional under contract to the City and paid for by the applicant, that surface discharge of storm water through the buffer would clearly pose a threat to slope stability; and if the storm water outfall will not:
+Storm water outfalls (piped systems) may be located within the buffer setback specified in subsection-(4)(b) of this section and within the buffers specified in subsection (4)(a) of this section only when the Citydetermines, based on a report prepared by a qualified professional under contract to the City and paid for by the applicant, that surface discharge of storm water through the buffer would clearly pose a threat to slope stability; and if the storm water outfall will not: